byu-cpe/ecen520_student/ddr/ddr.md

   * Do not proceed in your state machine until the `init_calib_complete` signal is asserted
   * When a character is received from the UART receiver, write the character to the DDR at the address specific by the write address register.
 Increment this address.
   * When BTNC is pressed, read the full DDR FIFO and send each character one at a time to the UART transmitter.
 * Instance your seven segment display controller and display the number of characters received from the UART receiver.
+This count should be the total sum of characters received and does not need to be reset after the FIFO buffer has been transferred.
 * If BTNU is pressed, reset the DDR FIFO counters
 * Display the `init_calib_complete` signal on `LED16_B`